wandb/docs/docs/guides/track/limits.md

 ### Run count

-Keep the total number of runs in a single project under 10,000.
+For fastest loading times, keep the total number of runs in a single project under 10,000.
 Large run counts can slow down project workspaces and runs table operations, especially when grouping is enabled or runs have a large count of distinct metrics.

+If you find that you or your team are frequently accessing the same set of runs (e.g. recent runs), consider [bulk moving *other* runs](https://docs.wandb.ai/guides/app/features/runs-table#move-runs-between-projects) to a new project used as an archive,leaving a smaller set of runs in your working project.

+### Section count

+Having hundreds of sections in a workspace can hurt performance.
+Consider creating sections based on high-level groupings of metrics, and avoiding an anti-pattern of one section for each metric.

+ If you find you have too many sections and performance is slow, consider the workspace setting to create sections by prefix rather than suffix, which will result in fewer sections and better performance.

 ### File count